borhanimani/Task_Manager_Website/README.md

   **Python/Django**, **Django REST Framework**, **HTML5**, **CSS3**, **JavaScript**, **Bootstrap 5 & Bootstrap Icons**, **SQLite**.
   Also the project deployed in **pythonanywhere Website**

 > **Note:** This project was created for learning and educational purposes.
 It is not intended to be a production application.
+> **Note:** You can we more imformation about the project and its documents in the "documents" folder.